 The use of conventional healers in different treatments by the native world population cannot be overestimated.
 World Health Organization, World Health Organization (WHO), has reported that up to 80% of people rely on traditional medicine to meet their primary health needs.
 Most are the medicinal plant trade (Khan, 2002).
 Vast knowledge of the use of plants in areas where the use of plants is still important is expected to accumulate (Diallo et al., 1999).
 25% of medicinal products in developed countries are plant-based and their derivatives (Principe, 1991).
 Traditional medicines have become an issue of global significance during the past ten years.
 Many developing countries rely on medicinal plants to meet their health needs in significant indigenous populations.
 Lewis and Elvin-Lewis (2003) claim that botanically derived medicines, plants and plants have been used by people since the beginnings of civilization.
 They have had a healing role in human societies throughout history and prehistory (Connie and King, 2003).
 The majority of plants are used for medicine, food, clothes and shelter in different ways in tropical and subtropical regions.

 However, plant medicinal uses are declining among the current generation of people as a result of modernization and civilization (Cox, 2005).
 This highly valued healing science of medicinal plants to treat diseases is also strongly influenced by religious practices.
 The new generation has no interest in learning (Trease and Evans, 1989; Wambebe, 1999).
 However, very little information has been documented in Nigeria on scientific research, and there is a need to accelerate our research and discovery to disclose more information.
-Therefore, the present study aims to determine the efficacy of Chromolaena odorata and Huntaria umbellata as we investigate the phytochemical constituents, the antioxidant of Chromolaena od
+Therefore, the present study aims to determine the efficacy of Chromolaena odorata and Huntaria umbellata as we investigate the phytochemical constituents, the antioxidant of Chromolaena odorata.

 Materials and Methods